fbpx

 At a basic level, the government cannot take property unless it has the authority to do so.
 As stated, the Constitution gives the government the power to seize property for public use—as long as they pay the landowner just compensation.

-Taking property includes situations where the government takes title to the land but also circumstances where the government only uses part of the land.
+Taking property includes situations where the government takes title to the land, but also circumstances where the government only uses part of the land.
 For example, the government may install sidewalks, which take up some but not all of a landowner’s property.
 In other cases, the government may constructively take the property by doing something that prevents a landowner from fully using their land.

 If there is a taking, the government must provide the private citizen with just compensation.
 The reimbursement they receive must be proportional to the amount of land taken, the restriction on the person’s use of the property, and the duration of the taking.
 For example, if the constraint is temporary, the landowner may receive less compensation than if it is for a more extended period.